 Additional information on the law on specific health and safety hazards for NHS employers, including guidance on blood-borne viruses, latex allergies and sharps injuries.
 To be read in conjunction with the general information on the law on health and safety.

 Updated to include a reference to an HSE consultation on workplace exposure limits.

-The High Court has held that an employer was not vicariously liable for a managing director's "brutal assault" of an employee during a drinking session after the employer's Christmas party.
+The Supreme Court has held that an employer was vicariously liable for the actions of an employee who seriously assaulted a customer while at work.

 HR and legal information and guidance relating to health and safety.